A Photographic Guide

 A wide angle shot, from some distance away A closer view of subject, also from some distance away

-Crews discussing tactics A lone firefighter in the blackness
+Crews working on hot spots A lone firefighter in the blackness

 A rather different looking photo The shot shortly before